tarwn/lessthandot-hugo/blogs/content/posts/2011-01-19-better-late-than-never-my.md

 ## 2011 Goals

-I&#8217;m starting with a larger number of goals this year.
+I'm starting with a larger number of goals this year.
 The numbers are based on last year as a baseline.
-I&#8217;ve attempted to keep them from being too aggressive as my son will put a lot of new and interesting demands on my time.
+I've attempted to keep them from being too aggressive as my son will put a lot of new and interesting demands on my time.

 Topics this year are similar to last year: